hanzoai/code-runner/README.md

 ```

 This example demonstrates how to set up and call a Shinkai tool from Rust, including how to pass input data and handle the output.

-## Adding a New Shinkai Tool

-To add a new Shinkai tool to this project, follow these simple steps:

-1. **Run the Hygen command**: Run `npx hygen shinkai-tool new` to create a new tool.
-This command will guide you through the process of creating a new tool, including setting up the directory structure and generating the necessary files.

-That's it!
-With this single command, you'll have a new Shinkai tool set up and ready to go.